 Jane Leaversuch, Five Member, Community of Nedlands

 Jane is a mother of three who loves spending time, walking, surfing, cycling and running, with family and friends, at the beach, river and parks in Perth.
 Jane ’s passion is building communities that care about each other and their environment.
-She is a Professional & Personal Coach with a background in Physiotherapy and Accounting.
+She is a Professional & Personal Development Coach.

-For Jane ‘Five’ represents the vision of building connections within the community to create friendly & welcoming, active & healthy neighbourhoods where people can travel safely on the road.
+For Jane ‘Five’ represents the vision of building connections within the community to create friendly & welcoming, active & healthy neighbourhoods where people can travel easily and safely.

 Michelle Parsons, Five Member, Community of Dalkeith